-When deciding what to see in Paris or things to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
+When deciding what to see in Paris, don’t forget about the free and easily accessible places; usually, they are within a stone’s throw from each other.
 Don’t miss out on the Paris tourist attractions; there is a reason this beautiful destination in Europe rules the post-card game with images of the Notre-Dame and the Louvre.

-Here is a list of the things to do in Paris on various Paris sightseeing tourist spots.
+With all that said, here is a list of the things to do in Paris on various parts of sightseeing tourist spots.
 And feel like a true Parisian who knows where to go in Paris to enjoy life to the fullest.

 Table of Contents

 - Experiences and top things to do in Paris, France

 - Visit the signature Sorbonne area of the Quartier Latin